emberjs/guides/source/understanding-ember/run-loop.md

 In this example, the sequence of code forced the browser to recalculate style, and relayout after each step.
-However, if we were able to batch similar jobs together, the browser would have only needed to recalulate the style and layout once.
+However, if we were able to batch similar jobs together, the browser would have only needed to recalculate the style and layout once.

 ```javascript